-7. Keep it relevant to your company’s audience.
+7. Keep the tagline relevant to your company’s audience

-8. Make sure it matches your other branding.
+8. Make sure your business tagline matches your other branding

 Insurance companies speak with a different voice than software companies.
 That’s OK.
 Keep in mind your company’s voice and personality, and make sure that the tagline reflects that voice and personality.